2023 Solar Incentives Guide for Suffolk, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to encourage people to make the switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-Various kinds of incentives, including discounts, cash back or monthly utility bill credits, may be available to you.
-Certain incentives may be offered by the Virginia government, by your utility company or by county or municipality, while others are federal.
+Solar incentives encourage homeowners to switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+Various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Certain incentives may be provided via the Virginia government, by your utility company or by county or municipality, while other incentives are federal.
 Categories of solar incentives include:

-- Net Metering: Make sure you speak with your Suffolk utility company about signing a net metering agreement.
+• Net Metering: Don't forget to talk with your Suffolk utility company about signing a net metering agreement.
 This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing